GreenAntTech/JSphere/ElementJS.md

 ## How to Add an elementJS Component to a Webpage ##

-Create an index.html file and add the following code:
+Create a clockapp.html file and add the following code:

 ```HTML
 <!DOCTYPE html>